Panettone and Pandoro Flavor, a gourmet revival!

 Marked generational preferences

-Pandoro is particularly popular with Gen Z, thanks to its milder taste and sensory simplicity, while panettone remains a favorite among Gen X and Gen Y, who appreciate its rich aroma and traditional character with a modern twist.
+The pandoro particularly appeals to Gen Z, due to its milder taste and sensory simplicity, while panettone remains a favorite among Generations X and Y, who appreciate its rich flavor profile and reinterpreted traditional character.

 Source: Tastewise, USA & France, 2025.